stastnypremysl/lsql-csv/README.md

 ### Datatypes
 There are 4 datatypes considered: `Bool`, `Int`, `Double`, `String`.
-`Bool` is either true/false, `Int` is at least 30 bit integer, `Double` double-precision floating point number and `String` is a ordinary char string.
+`Bool` is either true/false, `Int` is at least a 30-bit integer, `Double` double-precision floating point number, and `String` is an ordinary char string.

-During CSV data parsing there is always selected the most concrete datatype possible.
+During CSV data parsing, there is always selected the most concrete datatype possible.
 * `Bool`, if `true` or `false`
 * `Int`, if `[0-9]+` matches
 * `Double`, if `[0-9]+.[0-9]+(e[0-9]+)?` matches
 * `String`, if none of above matches

 ### Joins
-Join mean, that you put multiple input files into from block.
+Join means, that you put multiple input files into from block.

-Joins have always the time complexity O(nm).
-There is no optimization made based on if conditions, when you put multiple files into from block.
+Joins always have the time complexity O(nm).
+There is no optimization made based on if conditions when you put multiple files into from block.

 ### Documentation of language